Interpreting the SafeAssign Report

 The SafeAssign report provides extensive information to help you determine whether you are appropriately citing the works used for your assessments.

-You can remove the highlighting from all the identified sources by clicking on the top highlight icon, or just remove highlighting from specific sources by clicking on the highlight option to the right of the source.
+You can remove the highlighting from all the identified sources by clicking on the highlight icon, or just remove highlighting from specific sources by clicking on the highlight option to the right of the source.

-Manuscript text
+Submitted text

 The submitted paper appears in the left hand panel.
 All matching blocks of text are identified.
 Each source has a colour specific to the source — up to 30 unique colours for 30 different sources.
 Text matching a source is highlighted in the source colour and identified with a number.
 To view further information, click on the highlighted section and a pop up will appear showing the percentage match with the source text and the source text itself.